LTomer/vsts-vault-reader/README.md

       VAULT_ADDR=[Vault Server url like http://vaultserver:8200]

    * Windows OS - Add VAULT_ADDR as System variable, Value will be the server url

+ * Windows OS - Download Vault.exe and put at folder